Asia shares nudge up with yuan, wary on Sino-U.S. talks

 The euro held at $1.1430 after bouncing from a 13-month trough at $1.1297 last week, while the dollar was idling at 110.55 yen and just above recent lows at 110.11/31.

 The upward trend in the U.S. dollar has also pressured oil, with U.S. crude down for a seventh consecutive week and global benchmark Brent off for a third week.
+[O/R]

-Editing by Sam Holmes and Eric Meijer
+Additional reporting by Swati Pandey; Editing by Sam Holmes and Simon Cameron-Moore